tuxNode/My-malloc/README.md

 ## Introduction

-This proj is an easy practice to understanding allocting space from memory.
+This proj is an simple implementation to understanding allocting space from memory.

-It don't really calloct memory in heap, and I did't use function like mmap() or others like that.
+It don't really alloct memory in heap, and I did't use function like mmap() or others like that.

 I use a **large ARRAY** enough to simulate a heap.
 BTW, just make us focus on GC.

+Actually, the real heap is more complex than my own struct.

 ## Resource